This spicy shrimp with piquant sauce lives up to its name. And it is good!

 It was Paul that hired Emeril to help at Commander’s Palace, so he would have time to spend at his own restaurant!

-If you are looking for recipes for spicy shrimp, do not ignore this one.
+If you are looking for recipes for spicy shrimp, this recipe with piquant sauce should not be ignored.

 However: one last note.
 Alex Odie San China boy said this spicy shrimp recipe was nowhere near as spicy as some dishes he’s eaten in China.